-Level 4: Requires physical assistance and/or a powered wheelchair for mobility.
+Level 4: Needs physical assistance and/or a powered wheelchair for mobility.

-Level 5: Requires a manual wheelchair for transportation by carers.
+Level 5: Needs a manual wheelchair for transportation by carers.

-Children with CP and their families benefit greatly from therapy introduced as early as possible.
+Children with CP and their families benefit greatly from therapy started as early as possible.
 This may include physiotherapy, occupational therapy and speech pathology.
-Education and support for families to care for their child with CP is also beneficial.
-Early services help children to learn and practice new skills, such as encouraging activity.
+Education and support for families to care for their child with CP is also helpful.
+Early use of services help children to learn and practice new skills, encouraging activity.
 The goals and focus for therapy may include sitting, walking, playing, dressing, toileting, eating, and talking.
-Early service provision helps children with CP to reach their full potential.
+Using services from an early age helps children with CP to reach their full potential.

 For more information on Cerebral Palsy here are some website addresses you may find helpful: